mirekp/umbrellaapp/README.md

 `git clone https://github.com/mirekp/umbrellaapp.git`

-It might be necessary to select different signing identity depending on your set-up
+It might be necessary to select different developer team identity in project settings

 General notes

-- A very simple minimalist Weather App - opens and display weather at location + forecast.
+- This is a coding sample.
-- The only control is a refresh button.
+- A very simple minimalist Weather App - opens and display weather at your location + day forecast.
 - Runs on iOS 9.0 and up (due to using UIStackView and convenient single-shot requestLocation() API )
 - 100% Swift code.
 Should compile fine in Xcode 7.2.1 against iOS 9.2 SDK
 - the app needs location services permission and network access to work
-- I’d have a million of ideas about how to extend the app (Fahrenheit degrees, better assets, recognise more condition, expose even more weather data, Reachability for checking network access, …)
+- I’d have a million of ideas about how to extend the app (Fahrenheit degrees, better assets, recognise more condition, expose even more weather data, Reachability for checking network access, …), but the implementation was sandboxed to roughly two days

 Implementation notes: